Dentistry for Seniors & Retirees

 Send Us A Message

 This form is for patient use only.
-Please do not use this form to solicit products or services.
+All solicitations for products or services will be ignored.
 Thank you.

 Common Dental Issues Affecting Seniors

 Dry Mouth: Many seniors experience a reduced flow of saliva.
 It is a little known fact that 400 of the 500 prescription drugs, commonly used by seniors, have dental side effects.
 The most common is the diminishing of the salivary flow rate.
 This can lead to decay in unusual locations in people who have been otherwise dentally healthy.
 This condition can lead to sore throats, a burning sensation, hoarseness, or difficulty swallowing.
 In addition, if you leave dry mouth unattended, it can damage your teeth, since saliva’s natural rinsing keeps bacteria washed away from teeth and gums.

 Root Decay: Often, receding gum tissue, normal in aging, will result in the exposure of the tooth’s root surface.
 Since this surface lacks the protective enamel layer, plaque and bacteria can easily accumulate on the root surface, leading to additional decay.
 This is often associated with acid indigestion and acid reflux (heartburn).

 Gum Disease: Gum disease is a potentially serious condition that can affect people of all ages, but especially people over 40.

 Missing Teeth: Missing teeth are a common issue affecting seniors.
 This condition leads to an inability to chew food completely, causing problems with digestion, proper maintenance of the airway, and facial muscle collapse.

 Improve the Quality of your Life